Are The Borat Movies Real or Fake?

 Are The Borat Movies Scripted?

 To cut the long story short, the ‘Borat’ franchise employs scripted events, real interviews, and pranks to further the narrative.
-In conversation with Rolling Stone, Cohen stated that the character was merely a tool to expose the underlying tendencies and hypocrisies of people.
+In a conversation with Rolling Stone, Cohen stated that the character was merely a tool to expose the underlying tendencies and hypocrisies of people.
 He continued, “By himself being anti-Semitic, he lets people lower their guard and expose their own prejudice, whether it’s anti-Semitism or an acceptance of anti-Semitism.”

 Many experiences eventually made the actor realize that inserting a comedic character in real-life situations often does wonders for the story.
 He adopted this method first with ‘Ali G Indahouse,’ a movie about a rapper who finds himself solving one of the biggest scandals in Britain.
 In fact, the inspiration for the character of Borat came from a doctor that Cohen met during a trip to Russia.

 What makes the ‘Borat’ franchise potent and unique is its ability to mock the general public for their racist remarks and intolerant attitudes.
 Let’s take a look at the first movie.
 One scene that isn’t staged is when the Kazakh journalist visits a rodeo and gets the public fueled up when he appreciates America’s war on terror.
-He then proceeds to denounce the former President Bush.
+He then proceeded to denounce former President Bush.
 Even Borat’s etiquette lesson was unscripted.
-But then, the kidnapping of Pamela Anderson was scripted for obvious reason.
+But then, the kidnapping of Pamela Anderson was scripted for obvious reasons.

 Talking about it, Cohen told Deadline, “We did that scene twice, actually.
-The first time we did it at a book signing and I grabbed her over my shoulder and ran out with her and no one did anything.
+The first time, we did it at a book signing, and I grabbed her over my shoulder and ran out with her, and no one did anything.
 I was like, what kind of fans are these?”
 (The second take did garner more attention from bystanders).
 ‘Borat 2’ is already dominating headlines for the many pranks that a costumed Cohen has included.
 We follow the journalist and his daughter as he tries to gift her to Vice President Mike Pence.

 While the premise is certainly bizarre, the reality behind the shoot is even more so.
 There is a cotillion where the father-daughter duo are seen acting lewdly as always, and this scene was not scripted.
 While the people on set knew it was being filmed for a movie, they had no idea it was Borat.
-Will Davis, who was on the set with his daughter, said, “The company would pay fathers and daughters $50 apiece, and all we had to do was dress up, dance a little and enjoy free cuisine and drinks at the beautiful antebellum Hay House in downtown Macon.”
+Will Davis, who was on the set with his daughter, said, “The company would pay fathers and daughters $50 apiece, and all we had to do was dress up, dance a little, and enjoy free cuisine and drinks at the beautiful antebellum Hay House in downtown Macon.”

 Well, what happened was that he went to the hotel because he thought he was being interviewed about the President’s response to the pandemic.
 But the interviewer flirted with him and took him to a room that was rigged with hidden cameras.
 She was none other than Maria Bakalova, who plays Borat’s daughter, and essentially, this whole prank is a scene included in the movie.
 Giuliani also released a statement about the situation on Twitter.